Kiyomizu-dera photo

 What is the best way to get to Kiyomizu-dera?

-From Kyoto Station, take bus #100 or #206 to Gojo-zaka or Kiyomizu-michi bus stop (about 15 minutes).
-Then walk uphill for 10-15 minutes through the charming Higashiyama shopping streets.
-Alternatively, walk from Kiyomizu-gojo Station (Keihan Line) in about 20 minutes.
+From Kyoto Station, take bus #100 or #206 to Gojo-zaka or Kiyomizu-michi bus stop (about 15 minutes, 230 yen flat fare).
+Walk uphill 10–15 minutes through the charming Higashiyama shopping streets — Sannenzaka and Ninenzaka are themselves landmarks.
+Alternatively, walk from Kiyomizu-Gojo Station on the Keihan Line in about 20 minutes.

 When is the best time to visit Kiyomizu-dera?

-Cherry blossom season (late March to early April) and autumn foliage (mid-November to early December) are most spectacular, with special evening illuminations.
-Early morning visits avoid the biggest crowds year-round.
+Cherry blossom season (late March to early April) and autumn foliage (mid-November to early December) are most spectacular, with special evening illuminations on selected dates.
+Early morning right at the 6 AM opening or after 5 PM avoids the biggest day-trip crowds year-round.
+Spring and autumn illuminations require a separate ticket and are very popular — buy in advance if possible.

 What are the opening hours and admission fee?

 Open daily from 6:00 AM.
-Closing time varies by season (5:00-6:30 PM, later during illumination periods).
-Admission is 400 yen for adults.
-The special night illuminations in spring and autumn require a separate ticket.
+Closing time varies by season (5:00–6:30 PM, later during illumination periods).
+Adult admission is 400 yen, junior-high and elementary 200 yen.
+The special night illuminations in spring and autumn require a separate ticket (around 400 yen).
+The temple grounds and Sannenzaka shopping street are free to walk through.

 ⭐ Reviews